papiot/papiot.github.io/_posts/2025-04-22-human-writing-in-times-of-llms.markdown

 Should I post on LinkedIn?
 Medium?
 Twitter? etc?

-Should I write in Romania or English (the two languages I speak and write in fluently?)
+Should I write in Romanian or English (the two languages I speak and write in fluently?)

 My brain is almost exploding in this tension, so I decided to just write about anything, whatever comes to mind, and let any kind of emergence build itself from the chaos.